aKamrani/remote-oneway/README.md

 ### Connection Flow

 1. Client connects to server every second
+2. Client sends identification message with name or IP
+3. Server stores client with its name for targeting
-2. Server sends either heartbeat or command
+4. Server sends either heartbeat or command
-3. Client responds with acknowledgment or command output
+5. Client responds with acknowledgment or command output
-4. Connection persists for multiple commands
+6. Connection persists for multiple commands
-5. If connection lost, client automatically reconnects
+7. If connection lost, client automatically reconnects

+### Command Targeting

+The server supports three command formats:

+1. **Broadcast** (default): `command` - executes on all clients
+2. **Specific client**: `@client_name command` - executes on named client
+3. **Explicit broadcast**: `@all command` - executes on all clients

 ## License